Historical and Geographic Museum of Campina Grande: History

-In 1824, Vila Nova da Rainha participated in the Confederation of the Equator, helping with the "accommodation" of prisoners brought from Ceará.
+In 1824 Vila Nova da Rainha participated in the Confederation of the Equator, helping with the "accommodation" of prisoners brought from Ceará.
 Frei Caneca, a participant in the revolution, was trapped in the prison building, where the Historical and Geographical Museum now stands.

-On January 13 of 1896, the Telegraph Station initially called "Telephone Station" was inaugurated.
+On January 13, 1896, the Telegraph Station initially called "Telephone Station" was inaugurated.
 The phrase "Telegrapho Nacional" is still stamped on the top of the building.